 I believe I was written a violation in error, how do I correct this?

-How do I program my irrigation timer for every-third day.
+How do I program my irrigation timer for every third day?

 Most timers can be set to this schedule.
 This schedule is often referred to as interval watering.
-Watch our video for help in programming the Hunter X-Core, which is the most common timer used in new-builds.
+Watch our video for help in programming the Hunter X-Core, which is the most common timer used in new builds.
 There are also links to instructions for other common brands of controllers.
 If you still need help, email us.

 Do I get a violation if I go over my water budget?

 A water budget, identified on your billing statement, has been established for every customer to provide you with an amount of efficient water consumption indoors and outdoors for your individual property.
-Every home is different and has different needs for water; therefore, every home is assigned a unique water budget.
+Every home is different and has different water needs; therefore, every home is assigned a unique water budget.
 Castle Rock Water doesn’t restrict the amount of water you use, and going over your water budget will not result in a watering violation; however, additional rates and surcharges may apply.
 See how your budget is calculated using AWMC.

-How can I water new plant material more often than every-third-day?
+How can I water new plant material more often than every third day?